ShaderFrog/glsl-parser/README.md

 - `selection_statement` is renamed to `if_statement`
 - The grammar specifies `declaration` itself ends with a semicolon.
 I moved the semicolon into the `declaration_statement` rule.
+- The grammar has a left paren "(" in the function_call production.
+Due to how I de-left-recursed the function_call -> postfix_expression loop, I moved the left paren into the function_identifier production.